memgraph/orb/docs/events.md

 ### Event `render-end`

-Event is emitted on each render call after renderer completes drawing graph on canvas.
+Event is emitted on each render call after the renderer completes drawing the graph on canvas.

 ```typescript
 orb.events.on(OrbEventType.RENDER_END, (event) => {